mwinokan/MolParse/README.md

 ## Usage

+### Creating ray-traced images and animations

 The following examples have imported AMP as: `import asemolplot as amp`.
 See *test.py* for an example script.
+Most of these functions have non-ray-traced equivalents i.e. `amp.makeImage()`.
+See `asemolplot/plot.py`.

 *Use PoV-Ray to render a PNG from an atomic image*